rockettheme/docs/Docs/joomla/templates/fresco/demo_module_1.md

 :   1. **mod_menu** [40%, 40%, se]

 This area of the site is a **mod_menu** module.
-A Module Class Suffix is used to make its look match the theme of the Ximenia template.
+A Module Class Suffix is used to make its look match the theme of the Fresco template.

 ### Details
 ![][demo2]